sshajithatvm/Point-E-Enhanced/README.md

 You can download the seed images and point clouds corresponding to the paper banner images [here](https://openaipublic.azureedge.net/main/point-e/banner_pcs.zip).

 You can download the seed images used for COCO CLIP R-Precision evaluations [here](https://openaipublic.azureedge.net/main/point-e/coco_images.zip).

+# How to Run
+You can run the code exactly as you would with the original Point-E version.
+No changes are required in the execution commands or workflow.

+Or follow below steps
+1. Open Visual Studio Code and select the project folder(Point-e).
+2. Open the terminal by going to View > Terminal, then create and activate a virtual environment.
+3. Build and launch JupyterLab by running the following command in the terminal, which will open the interface in your browser. jupyter lab build jupyter lab
+4. Select either text2pointcloud.ipynb or image2pointcloud.ipynb and run it using the JupyterLab interface to see the results directly.